Billets, slabs and beam blanks

 commercial sizes.

-• Such magnets are also equipped with a heat shield protecting the magnets from hot load heat radiation
+- Such magnets are also equipped with heat shields protecting the magnets from hot load heat radiation

 Figure 3: Magnet system with slewing device lifting-off a billet layer from a cooling bed